microsoft/TaskWeaver/website/docs/llms/multi-llm.md

 In some cases, you may want to use different LLMs for different components.
 For example, you may want to use OpenAI GPT-4 for the Planner but use Google gemini-pro for the CodeInterpreter.
-In this section, we will show you how to use different LLMs for different components.
+In this part, we show you how to use different LLMs for different components.

-## Usage

-1. Configure the primary LLM and extra LLMs settings in the `taskweaver_config.json` file under `project` directory, just as follows:
+If you need only one LLM, you can have only the primary LLM settings in the `taskweaver_config.json` file.
+If you need multiple LLMs, you need to have `ext_llms.llm_configs` in the `taskweaver_config.json` file to specify the extra LLMs for different components.
+In the following, we show you how to configure the `taskweaver_config.json` file to use multiple LLMs.
 ```json
 "llm.api_type":"openai",
 "llm.api_base": "https://api.openai.com/v1",